Throat / Mouth

 Tonsils and adenoid enlargements in children may have intrinsic, unknown or infective origins.

 Adenoid and tonsil enlargement may result in blocked breathing passages, and snoring, which may be associated with reduced oxygen delivery to the brain and vital organs.
-It is more common in children between 2-10 years of age.
-Long term, it may contribute to reduced attention span and learning, poor growth and weight control, reduced mandibular growth and poor dentition.
+Long term, it may contribute to reduced attention span and learning, bed-wetting, poor growth and weight control, reduced mandibular growth and poor dentition.
 Recurrent tonsillitis could be associated with sore throats, fevers, poor feeding, antibiotic resistance and absence from school/ work.
-Adenoid hypertrophy and adenoiditis may also predispose to chronic glue ears.
+Adenoid hypertrophy is often worse in children between 2 to 10 years of age.
+It also predisposes to chronic fluid in the middle ear (glue ear).

 Examination in the clinic may include flexible nose endoscopy.
-X-ray may be needed for children who are unable to cooperate.
-Sleep study may be required – either home or hospital based for a night.
+X-ray evaluation if child cannot cooperate.
+Sleep study in complex cases – home or hospital based.

 - Watchful waiting only if episodes are isolated, mild and without significant airway obstruction.